VeritasVault-ai/vv/src/vv.Domain/Docs/Integration/README.md

-# VeritasVault Integration & Analytics
+# VeritasVault Integration & Analytics (Refined)

-> External Integration, Access Control, and Analytics Systems
+> External Integration, Access Control, Analytics, and Cross-Chain Interop

+---

 ## 1. Overview

-Defines the core for integrating VeritasVault with external blockchains, protocols, and analytics infrastructure.
-Covers cross-chain bridges, price feeds, messaging, access control, and real-time analytics.
-Every interface and event is engineered for robust interop, audit, and operational safety—"move fast" is only okay if you never break things.
+Defines the modular, security-first architecture for integrating VeritasVault with external blockchains, protocols, and analytics infrastructure.
+Encompasses cross-chain bridges, price oracles, messaging, access control, analytics pipelines, and real-time monitoring.
+All interfaces and events are engineered for robust interoperability, auditability, and operational resilience—"move fast" is allowed only if you never break things.

+---

 ## 2. Domain Model & Responsibilities